eugenewebdevs/workshops/workshops-2022/docker/exercises/2-dockerize/README.md

 Instead we should use run the application locally.
 Make changes then build an image to share.

-Other wise the changes will not be sharable via up;loading an image to the docker hub.
+Otherwise the changes will not be sharable via docker run or docker compose up.

 Type `exit` to exit the container.